 Conclusion

 The choice between a cremation vs traditional funeral ultimately depends on your personal values, religious beliefs, and financial situation.
-While traditional funerals offer a time-honored path for mourning, the flexibility and lower cost of cremation have made it the preferred choice for the majority of families in 2025.
+While traditional funerals offer a time-honored path for mourning, the flexibility and lower cost of cremation have made it the more common choice for most families in the U.S.

 The main thing: Pre-planning your choice today can save your family thousands of dollars and immense emotional stress in the future.